Special Circumstances and Appeals

 How to Appeal

-Submit your request, along with copies of appropriate supporting documentation as indicated, through Required Info and Forms on yourpage.
+Submit your request, along with copies of appropriate supporting documentation as indicated, through the Required Info and Forms page of your account.
 Make sure your USC ID number appears on each supporting document.
 You will be contacted if additional documentation is required.

 Re-evaluation of your financial aid eligibility is subject to federal, state and university regulations, and is based on: